On this page

 Duration and Transferability of the Award

-CTSI KL2 Scholars who enter the program with at least one year of advanced training in clinical research (Advanced Training in Clinical Research (ATCR) Certificate or MAS Degree from UCSF, or equivalent) will receive 4 (rather than 5) years of salary support up to $85,000 per year.
-Scholars who have not had advanced training in clinical research will obtain the Master's degree (or under some circumstances the ATCR Certificate) as a KL2 Scholar and will receive 5 years of salary support up to $85,000 per year.
+CTSI KL2 Scholars will receive 3 years of salary support up to $85,000 per year.
+Scholars who have not had advanced training in clinical research will be encouraged to obtain the Advanced Training in Clinical Research (ATCR) Certificate or Master’s Degree in Clinical Research.
 Each year of funding is contingent on satisfactory participation in the CTSI KL2 activities and progress toward the scholar's individual career goals, and continued support from the Scholar's mentors and department.

 Professional Effort Devoted to the Program and Source of Funding

-Sources of support for the 75% effort include the CTSI for amounts up to $85,000 per year (plus accompanying benefits), and the department of the K scholar for the remainder of the 75% effort (the salary gap), as needed.
-In addition, while federal grants and contracts may not be used for salary support of KL2 scholars (except in the final two years of K funding, as noted below), other intramural and non-federal extramural sources may be used for this purpose.
+Sources of support for the 75% KL2 effort include the CTSI KL2 grant for amounts up to $85,000 per year (plus accompanying benefits), and the department of the KL2 scholar for any remaining gap between $85,000 and 75% of the salary of the scholar (i.e., the salary gap).
+Note that the "salary gap" or salary supplementation to cover 75% of the scholar salary may not come from federal fund sources.
 Scholars who acquire non-federal sources of funds that are appropriate for this use, such as foundation career development grants, may reasonably be expected by their department to allocate part of the award to help cover their salary gaps.
+The remaining 25% of the scholar's effort may be covered by a variety of sources, including federal grants that comply with NIH policy.

 Didactic Training in Clinical and Translational Research